Key size: Asymmetric algorithm key lengths

 The effectiveness of public key cryptosystems depends on the intractability (computational and theoretical) of certain mathematical problems such as integer factorization.
 These problems are time-consuming to solve, but usually faster than trying all possible keys by brute force.
 Thus, asymmetric keys must be longer for equivalent resistance to attack than symmetric algorithm keys.
 The most common methods are assumed to be weak against sufficiently powerful quantum computers in the future.

-Since 2015, NIST recommends a minimum of 2048-bit keys for RSA, an update to the widely-accepted recommendation of a 1024-bit minimum since at least 2002.
+Since 2015, NIST recommends a minimum of 2048-bit keys for RSA, an update to the widely accepted recommendation of a 1024-bit minimum since at least 2002.

 1024-bit RSA keys are equivalent in strength to 80-bit symmetric keys, 2048-bit RSA keys to 112-bit symmetric keys, 3072-bit RSA keys to 128-bit symmetric keys, and 15360-bit RSA keys to 256-bit symmetric keys.
-In 2003, RSA Security claimed that 1024-bit keys were likely to become crackable some time between 2006 and 2010, while 2048-bit keys are sufficient until 2030.
+In 2003, RSA Security claimed that 1024-bit keys were likely to become crackable sometime between 2006 and 2010, while 2048-bit keys are sufficient until 2030.
 As of 2020 the largest RSA key publicly known to be cracked is RSA-250 with 829 bits.

 The Finite Field Diffie-Hellman algorithm has roughly the same key strength as RSA for the same key sizes.
 The work factor for breaking Diffie-Hellman is based on the discrete logarithm problem, which is related to the integer factorization problem on which RSA's strength is based.
 Thus, a 2048-bit Diffie-Hellman key has about the same strength as a 2048-bit RSA key.

 Elliptic-curve cryptography (ECC) is an alternative set of asymmetric algorithms that is equivalently secure with shorter keys, requiring only approximately twice the bits as the equivalent symmetric algorithm.
-A 256-bit ECDH key has approximately the same safety factor as a 128-bit AES key.
+A 256-bit Elliptic-curve Diffie–Hellman (ECDH) key has approximately the same safety factor as a 128-bit AES key.
 A message encrypted with an elliptic key algorithm using a 109-bit long key was broken in 2004.

 The NSA previously recommended 256-bit ECC for protecting classified information up to the SECRET level, and 384-bit for TOP SECRET; In 2015 it announced plans to transition to quantum-resistant algorithms by 2024, and until then recommends 384-bit for all classified information.